-So block off the date – Friday July 29, 2016.
-We will leave Admiralty station in Hong Kong bright and early for a full day trip to the Free Trade Zone of Qianhai.
+On a regular basis we will leave Admiralty station in Hong Kong bright and early for a full day trip to the Free Trade Zone of Qianhai.
 Tour a few companies, see how the logistics is set up, listen to some government speakers share.
 A great learning workshop and a roundtable to wrap up the day.
-Lunch and dinner is included, as well as transportation to and from – so don’t miss you.
+Lunch and dinner is included, as well as transportation to and from – so don’t miss out.

 Learn more about this Qianhai Business Trip and register here.

 Can’t Make it to Qianhai?
-Attend our Seminar in Hong Kong
+Attend our Seminars in Hong Kong